 2 Timothy 1:9 “He has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time,”

-The preceding verse tells us that our salvation was not because of our “own works” (we were still sinners)but was purposely planned and by the grace of the Father.
+The preceding verse tells us that our salvation was not because of our “own works” (we were still sinners) but was purposely planned and by the grace of the Father.
 And, this “grace was given us, in Christ Jesus”, meaning because and through him.
-Moreover, this was an unwritten covenant between the Father and LOGOS(Jesus) “before the beginning of time“.
-Yes, before Genesis, prior to you and I, or anything else, were created,i.e., before sun, moon and stars (the universe).
+Moreover, this was and made it, an unwritten covenant between the Father and LOGOS(Jesus) “before the beginning of time“.
+Yes, before Genesis, prior to you and me, or anything else, were created,i.e., before sun, moon and stars (the universe).
 Yes, unwritten but covenanted and assured, nevertheless.

 2 Timothy 1:10 “but it has now been revealed through the appearing of our Savior, Christ Jesus, who has destroyed death and has brought life and immortality to light through the gospel.”

 Salvation, a sine qua non to immortality, is the goal in the creation of the God-Kingdom.
 But, how did we get saved?
 And when did we get saved?
-Was it when it was promised?
+Were we saved at the time when it was promised?
 And, when was this promised?
 Was it conditional or unconditional ?
 Was it written or unwritten?
 These are questions that eluded many prior to, but revealed through the ministry of Paul, whose knowledge was by the teaching of Jesus through the Holy Spirit in-dwelling in him.

 As important as our faith (in) him is, of and by itself, it is nothing without the faith (of) Jesus in the Father.
 The Father has to promise, before faith is summoned in his ability to fulfill what was promised.
 Jesus’ faith in the Father started and initiated all that has been subsequently promised.
 His faith in the Father is absolute, having been the only one who was with him even before creation (John 1:1-3).